Skip to content

 Every bit of grey text, every bad hyphen, every widow is a distraction.
 Add up enough of those, and some readers will be jolted right out of the text.

 Every time that happens, they’re tempted to switch their attention to something else.
-You may lose them for good.
+You can easily lose them for good.

 White paper designers: Your job is to create pages that are easy to read.
 Make sure you do it.